coq-community/coqoban/README.md

-A Coq implementation of Sokoban, the Japanese warehouse keepers' game.
+A Coq implementation of Sokoban, the Japanese warehouse keeper's game.

 ## Meta